Have you ever glanced at your development logs and wondered why they don't make sense?

 A logging system is included in many operating systems, software frameworks, and programs.
-Syslog, created by the Internet Engineering Task Force (IETF), is a widely used logging standard.
+Syslog, created by the Internet Engineering Task Force (IETF), is a widely used logging strategy.
 The Syslog standard allows for the generation, filtering, recording, and analysis of log messages via a specialized, standardized subsystem.
-This eliminates the need for software developers to create and construct their own ad hoc logging systems.
+This eliminates the need for software developers to create and construct their ad hoc logging solutions.

 Importance of Logs

-You can review your website's logs if there's a crash or an issue arises.
+You can review your web server logs if there's a crash or an issue arises.
 Here are some reasons why you should keep logs:

-- Your logs show you a thorough path through your code that you may use to figure out what went wrong.
-When troubleshooting your application, this is quite useful.
+- Your API logs show you a thorough path through your code that you may use to figure out what went wrong.
+When troubleshooting your program, this is quite useful.

-- You can use logs to keep track of the health of your website.
+- You can use production logs to keep track of the health of your website.